Who I am, what AICAP HR is, and why this blueprint exists.

 Harsimran Kaur Kapoor

-Fifteen years building people infrastructure that actually gets used.
+Fifteen years building people infrastructure that gets used.
 Hypergrowth startups, mid-market, and Fortune 500 spanning 17 countries.

 - Mastercard7 yrs · HRBP, AI Centre of Excellence · BU scaled 200 → 1,000 HC